MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Admin_Approval.md

 6. A dialog box appears at the top of the page that says: **Creating a group to which Microsoft Entra roles can be assigned is a setting that cannot be changed later.
 Are you sure that you want to add this capability?**.
 Select **Yes**.

 7. You must now make the **PIM-Global-Administrators** group eligible for role assignment.
-In the left-hand navigation pane, select **Identity Governance** to expand the section, and then select **Privileged Identity Management**.
+In the navigation pane, select **Identity Governance** to expand the section, and then select **Privileged Identity Management**.

 8. In the **Privileged Identity Management | Quick start** window, in the middle pane under the **Manage** section, select **Microsoft Entra roles**.